 Models

 A Keel app is built around your data, which is described using models.
-Models are defined in your schema files and typically look something like this.
+Models are defined in your schema files and look like this.

 model Product {